patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 <img width="962" alt="Screen Shot 2021-09-13 at 7 11 24 PM" src="https://github.gatech.edu/storage/user/27405/files/6e678180-14c6-11ec-811b-bb9acf9a8258">

 ### General Meeting
+* Stocks:
+* * Conducting a literature review to find new ideas of what to implement.
+* * Their team also found a good resource on genetic programming generated trading.
+* Image Processing:
+* * Defined goals and tasked themselves.
+* * Focusing on multi-label image classification
+* * Image classification or object detection are their overarching goals.
+* Modularity:
+* * Still coming up with goals for the semester.
+* * Potential areas of improvement include new models, selection methods, ARL Database storage, and more depth in ARL's.
+* Neural Architecture Search:
+* * Presented information about neural architecture search to new members.
+* * Came up with 6 different potential improvements, including triviality detection
+* NLP:
-* We updated the team on our progress.
+* * We updated the team on our progress.
-* 3/5 of our members have gotten EMADE on PACE setup.
+* * 3/5 of our members have gotten EMADE on PACE setup, and we're moving into a literature review of Question Answering Systems.

 ### Sub Team Meeting
 * We gave our updates on the assigned tasks so far